-1. To elect seven independent directors to serve on the Board.

-2. To approve, on a non-binding, advisory basis, the compensation of our named executive officers.

-3. To ratify the selection of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2020.

-4.To approve the amendment and restatement of the 2018 Incentive Award Plan (the "A&R 2018 Plan") to increase the number of LP Units reserved for issuance by 500,000.

-5. To transact any other business as may properly come before the Annual Meeting or any postponement or adjournments of the Annual Meeting.
+- 1. To elect six independent directors to serve on the Board. - 2.
+To approve, on a non-binding, advisory basis, the compensation of our named executive officers. - 3.
+To ratify the selection of Deloitte & Touche LLP ("Deloitte") as our independent registered public accounting firm for the fiscal year ending December 31, 2021. - 4.
+To approve the amendment and restatement of the Amended & Restated 2018 Incentive Award Plan (as amended and restated, the "Second A&R 2018 Plan") to increase the number of common limited partnership units, no par value (the "LP Units") reserved for issuance by 1,000,000. - 5.
+To transact any other business as may properly come before the Annual Meeting or any postponement or adjournments of the Annual Meeting.